Origin and OriginPro

 - Many tick label types from numeric, text, date, time, month, week, etc. with varioues display control.

-- Tick labels can be from a column of values
+- Tick labels can be from a column of values or a combination of column labels

 - Wrap, rotate tick labels, position it at tick, next to tick or between two ticks.